Skip to nav Skip to content

 Fever, severe headache, muscle and joint pain, weakness, fatigue, nausea, vomiting, diarrhea, abdominal pain and unexplained bleeding are symptoms of Ebola.
 Without prompt and appropriate treatment, as many as 80% to 90% of people who become sick with Ebola virus disease may die.

-There are currently two treatments that have been approved by the Food and Drug Administration to treat disease caused by the orthoebolavirus zairense species of Ebola.
+There are currently two treatments that have been approved by the Food and Drug Administration to treat disease caused by the Orthoebolavirus zairense species of Ebola, one of the four types of orthoebolaviruses that cause Ebola disease in people.

-FDA approved an Ebola vaccine in 2019 that has been found to be safe and protective against Zaire orthoebolavirus, the type of the virus that has caused the largest and most deadly Ebola outbreaks to date.
+FDA approved an Ebola vaccine in 2019 that has been found to be safe and protective against Orthoebolavirus zairense, the type of the virus that has caused the largest and most deadly Ebola outbreaks to date.
 This vaccine is recommended for U.S. adults who are at potential risk of exposure to the virus.

 The latest